A lack of cash can not only stall your company’s growth but also place its very existence under threat.

 Remove unnecessary overheads

 Look at all your overheads to see if they can be lowered.
 For example, consider reducing staff numbers, or not replacing employees when they leave or moving premises to get a more favourable lease.
+Review the effectiveness of your marketing and advertising spend as well as your insurance premiums, power arrangements and telecommunications.

 Negotiate better terms with vendors